 Most plans have rules, which may include prior authorization, quantity limits or step therapy (= you must try one or more similar lower cost drugs before the plan will cover a prescribed drug in a higher tier), although you or your prescriber can under specific circumstances ask your plan for a rule to be waived.

-Although enrollment in a Part D plan is optional, if you didn’t enroll when you first were eligible, and haven’t had other ‘creditable coverage’ in the meantime, you will face a ‘late enrollment penalty’ when you join a plan at a later date.
+Although enrollment in a Part D plan is optional, if you didn’t enroll when you first were eligible, or you were without Medicare drug coverage for a period of more than 63 days, and haven’t had other ‘creditable coverage’ in the meantime, you will face a ‘late enrollment penalty’ when you join a plan at a later date.
 The late enrollment penalty is 1% of the ‘national base beneficiary premium’ for each month you were eligible but did not sign up.
-This base premium for 2024 is $34.70.
-So if you enroll in 2024 after you were without creditable coverage for e.g. one year, an additional $4.16 ($0.3470 times 12 months, rounded) would be added onto your monthly premium.
+This base premium for 2025 is $36.78.
+So if you enroll in 2025 after you were without creditable coverage for e.g. one year, an additional $4.41 ($0.3678 times 12 months, rounded) would be added onto your monthly premium.

 Your monthly premium is not based on your health, but it varies by plan, and may be higher for beneficiaries with higher income levels.
 You will have the following costs: monthly premium, annual deductible, co-payments or coinsurance.
 Some persons may have also costs in the coverage gap (donut hole), or costs for late enrollment.
 Your actual costs will depend on your plan, the medication you use and whether they are in your plan’s formulary.